 IU Health Team

-Transitional Year operations and clinical learning have been largely unaffected thanks to a strong commitment to resident education from IU School of Medicine and IU Health.
+Transitional Year operations and clinical learning are a product of the strong commitment to resident education from IU School of Medicine and IU Health.